maclunar/bookmarks_app/README.md

 ## Completed
 1. User can add new bookmarks
-1. The domain is automaticaly extracted from a bookmark
+1. The domain is automaticaly extracted from a bookmark.
-1. Started basic tagging functionality
+1. Short links are automaticaly generated.

+## In progress
+* Strugling with tags.
+Implementation seems to be there, but the tags are not showing up corrently in the Show view.